Tryliom/PhysicsEngine/documentation/blogpost.md

 ==============================================================

 Memory and performance tracking is done with the [Tracy profiler](https://github.com/wolfpld/tracy/tree/master) library.<br>
-Here is a frame with the Trigger Scene with 500 circles and 500 rectangles.<br>
+Here is a frame with the *trigger scene* with 500 circles and 500 rectangles.<br>

 ![](images/tracyFrame.png)